P1NkkY/TextAnalysis/README.md

 # TextAnalysis
-Counting the occurrences of each character in a string
+Counting words, spaces, symbols, the occurrences of each character in a string